Where To Eat In Exmouth? 23 Amazing Places You Gotta Check Out!

 In the middle of the main shopping area (Ross St Mall), you’ll find one of the best microbreweries in Western Australia – the Froth Craft Brewery.
-It’s a relaxing pub with amazing local craft beers on tap, cocktail slushies, and good food.
+It’s a relaxing pub, with bustling vibes, amazing local craft beers on tap, cocktail slushies, and good food.

-There are shared snack meals, a few mains, and kid’s meals available.
+It can be pricey, but we have always enjoyed a visit here.
+There are shared tapas style meals, mains, and kid’s meals available.
 Make sure to check out the Chef’s Specials Board for the best buys of the day.

 This beautiful restaurant is in the Exmouth Escape Resort, on Murat Road.
-Make sure to book beforehand, as it fills up quickly.
+Make sure to book beforehand, as it can fill up quickly.

 Whalers offers breakfast and lunch from 7 am to 2 pm and dinner from 5 pm to 9 pm.
 They specialise in local, fresh seafood, with a relaxed atmosphere and live music.
 You’ll see there’s no shortage of delicious food options.

 There’s also a separate vegetarian menu with many options you should check out, even if you’re not vegetarian.
-The Portobello Mushroom Fries with chipotle coconut yoghurt was not from this world.
+E.G. Portobello Mushroom Fries with chipotle coconut yoghurt!

-The Exmouth Game Fishing Club (EGFC) Restaurant and Bar is a hidden local gem, and well worth visiting.
+The Exmouth Game Fishing Club (EGFC) Restaurant and Bar is known as a hidden local gem.
 It’s at the end of Madaffari Drive at Exmouth Marina and opens only from Thursday to Sunday from 5 pm to 8 pm.

-The casual atmosphere of garden chairs on the balcony belies the excellent quality of the food.
-Local families know this is the place to go for the best fish and chips in Exmouth, and we agreed – the fresh fish was melt-in-your-mouth delicious.
+It’s a casual atmosphere of outdoor garden chairs, most well known for quality seafood.
+Local families know this is the place to go for the best fish and chips in Exmouth.

-Here, you’ll meet the locals enjoying a night out.
+You might meet the locals enjoying a night out here.
 The friendliness of the staff makes the place even better, not to mention the stunning views of the bay where the fishing boats come in.